Overview

 Review of Accounts

-investment time horizon, and any investment policies, guidelines, on an on-going basis to ensure that the
+investment time horizon and any other investment policies, guidelines on an on-going basis to ensure that

-Ladenburg or the Financial Adviser may provide clients with quarterly performance reviews of ICS
+Ladenburg or Financial Adviser may provide clients with quarterly performance reviews of LAMP

 accounts.
-Ladenburg and the Financial Adviser may not provide tax advice, and nothing in the performance
+Ladenburg and Financial Adviser may not provide tax advice, and nothing in the performance

 review should be construed as advice concerning any tax matter.
 Performance reviews are not a substitute